 Information for home renovators, businesses and volunteers who are involved with a clean up and recovery of buildings damaged by fires.

-Minor disturbances, such as walking on the site or wind blowing over the site, are unlikely to generate significant quantities of airborne asbestos.
 More significant disturbances, such as during clean-up or demolition of the fire-damaged building, must be done safely to ensure the level of asbestos fibres in the air is kept very low.

 To minimise airborne asbestos fibres, the following precautions should be taken:

 perform a careful assessment of the location of fire damaged asbestos containing materials

 restrict people, animals and machinery from affected areas.
 Warning signage should be used.

 keep debris wet until it can be cleaned up by a licensed asbestos removalist – but do not use water under pressure.

 If you are just visiting a property but not cleaning up, to minimise exposure to airborne dust and other hazards from fire-damaged homes, wear protective clothing, including:

 sturdy footwear and heavy-duty work gloves